Forward Logs from Cortex Data Lake to a Syslog Server

 Forward Logs from the Logging Service to an Email Server

-Learn how to use the Log Forwarding app to forward logs from the Logging Service to an email server. ...
+Learn how to use the Log Forwarding app to forward logs from Cortex Data Lake to an email server. ...

 Get Started with the Log Forwarding App

-Get started with the Palo Alto Networks Log Forwarding app and begin forwarding logs from the Logging Service to a Syslog server. ...
+Get started with the Palo Alto Networks Log Forwarding app and begin forwarding logs from Cortex Data Lake to a syslog or email server. ...

 Configure Log Forwarding

 Configure Log Forwarding of Traps Logs You can configure log forwarding to forward logs using Syslog to a SIEM for long term storage, SOC, or ...